silverstripe/silverstripe-mfa/docs/en/creating-mfa-method-frontend.md

 Your verification component will look similar to your registration one - it should accept the following props:

-- `onCompleteVerification`: A callback that should be invoked when the user has completed the challenge presented, with any data that your `VerifyHandlerInterface::verify()` implementation needs to confirm the user's identity.
+- `onCompleteVerification`: A callback that should be invoked when the user has completed the challenge presented, with any data that your `VerifyHandlerInterface::verify()` implementation needs to confirm the user's identity. **NOTE:**
+  It is _imperative_ that your backend code is involved in the verification process, as providing secrets to the browser or otherwise relying solely on it to approve the authentication can result in significant security flaws.
 - `moreOptionsControl`: A React component to render in your UI, which presents a button for users to pick a different method to authenticate with.
 We recommend referencing the layout of the TOTP / WebAuthn implementations.
 - Any data you return from your `VerifyHandlerInterface::start()` implementation will also be provided to the component as props.
 For example, the WebAuthn module sends a challenge for the security key to sign.

-A Register component for Basic Math might look like this:
+A Verify component for Basic Math might look like this:

 ```jsx
 import React, { Component } from 'react';